jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

 # Rates of pay for Energy Tracers

+Please note these rates are effective from the start of the 2018/19 winter survey season.

 ## Qualified ETs

 Up to 5 main rooms, expected 2 hours per survey: